 Yes.
 You should trust their mortgage advice.
 Their skills and experience are in assessing your serviceability, how much you can borrow from the lenders and finding out which lenders will suit your needs.

 Also, remember, mortgage brokers' property recommendations can be biased.
-They are paid commissions by property developers and project marketeers to sell their products to you.
-So, unless you are 100% confident your mortgage broker holds a valid real estate licence, is a reliable practising real estate agent, and is independent and neutral in their recommendations, you are putting yourself at risk, when you trust their property advice.
+They are usually paid commissions by property developers and project marketeers to sell their products to you.
+So, unless you are 101% confident your mortgage broker holds a valid real estate licence, is a reliable practising real estate agent, and is independent and neutral in their recommendations, you are putting yourself at risk, when you trust their property advice.

 As property buyers, you should always do your own research and independent due diligence.
 While your mates' advice and mortgage brokers' inputs in some instances are good, they should never be relied upon as the gospel truths.
 They are all unqualified advice.
 They are either ill-informed, ignorant, or they could even have a hidden agenda.